Shop 101, Sunnybank Plaza Shopping Centre, Sunnybank

 I'm glad we tried a few things that I haven't tasted in other yum cha restaurants.
 I really liked the custard-filled donut balls.
 The pasties with BBQ pork inside was delicious too.
 They were probably my favorites.

-I think that Landmark succeeds not only because there's a lack of choice but because it delivers the goods.
+I think that Landmark succeeds not only because there's a lack of competition but because it delivers the goods.
 Food is good and service is... well, not that bad compared to other yum cha places and considering how busy they are.
 The quality of food is consistently good and we were both pleasantly surprised at how little the bill was.